Felipe Peralta

 Felipe Peralta (born 2 May 1962) is a retired football midfielder from Paraguay.
 He played professional football in Paraguay, and also had a spell in Colombia, playing for Deportivo Pereira.

+In late 1991, Paraguayan manager César López Fretes brought Peralta to Deportivo Pereira on loan, making him one of four Paraguayan footballers to join the club under the newly-hired López Fretes.

 International

-Sanabria made his international debut for the Paraguay national football team on 14 June 1991 in a Copa Paz del Chaco match against Bolivia (0-1 win).
+Peralta made his international debut for the Paraguay national football team on 14 June 1991 in a Copa Paz del Chaco match against Bolivia (0-1 win).
 He obtained a total number of five international caps, scoring no goals for the national side.